Table of Contents

 Tumor lysis syndrome should be managed in a timely way by judicious hydration and allopurinol or rasburicase.
 Allopurinol is a xanthine oxidase inhibitor that decreases the production of uric acid.
 Rasburicase converts the insoluble uric acid to soluble allantoin promoting its excretion.

 Prognosis and Survival Rate

 Chances of Surviving Acute Lymphoblastic Leukemia

 ALL generally has a good prognosis.
-The 5-year survival rate is 85—90 % with treatment.
-If untreated, the median survival is only 5 weeks.
-The prognosis in ALL depends upon various factors, some of which are discussed below.
+The 5-year survival rate is 85 %–90 % with treatment.
+If untreated, median survival is only 5 weeks, however.

-Age: Children have a better prognosis, compared to adults.
+- Age: Children have a better prognosis than adults.

 - Gender: Boys usually have a poorer prognosis than girls.

 - WBC count: High WBC counts (>100,000/mcl) are associated with a poor prognosis.

-CNS Involvement: CNS involvement is more common in adults and in relapses.
-It is related to poor prognosis.
+- CNS involvement: CNS involvement is more common in adults and in relapses, and results in a poor prognosis.

-Chromosomal Abnormalities: The chromosomal abnormalities are the most important prognostic predictors.
+- Chromosomal abnormalities: These are the most important prognostic predictors.

-Philadelphia chromosome t(9;22) is traditionally regarded as a poor prognostic factor, but the FDA approved bcr-abl tyrosine kinase inhibitors (imatinib) are gradually changing this outlook.
+- Philadelphia chromosome t(9;22): timely is traditionally regarded as a poor prognostic factor, but Food and Drug Administration-approved bcr-abl tyrosine kinase inhibitors (imatinib) are gradually changing this outlook.

-The other poor prognostic factors are chromosomal translocations, t(4;11), and t(1;19), translocations involving the MLL gene on chromosome 11q23 and hypodiploidy.
-The normal karyotype and hyperdiploidy have a better prognosis.
+Other poor prognostic factors include chromosomal translocations, t(4;11), and t(1;19), translocations involving the MLL gene on chromosome 11q23, and hypodiploidy.
+Normal karyotype and hyperdiploidy have a better prognosis.